ma201sw/wai-wong-eth-block-pool-scraper/readme.md

 ### other notes:
-Spent time finding which APIs to use, what the formulas are and understanding how it all works

 Uses UTC time

 if you have connection error you may need to throttle, set a higher blocks sliding window e.g. --noofblocksslidingwindow 100.
 Try to tinker with the setting so you download at your broadband bandwidth limit, mine is about 70Mbps